 Beneath the Radar in 1970s London

-Judy Clark, Michael Druks, Susan Hiller, Tina Keane, Liliane Lijn, David Medalla.
+Judy Clark, Michael Druks, Susan Hiller, Tina Keane, Liliane Lijn and David Medalla

 10 November–2 December 2010

-In the lower gallery project space, concurrent with John Dugger’s exhibition, there is a small exhibition of works by some of the artists of the avant garde in 1970s London.
+In the lower gallery project space, concurrent with John Dugger: Ergonic Messenger, there is a small exhibition of works by some of the artists of the avant garde in 1970s London.

-There are several works by Judy Clark from her Issue series: works that concentrated on the (mostly female) body and its traces.
-Although often labelled exclusively as feminist, Clark\’s works also focused on \’forensic science and the potential for power that residual body matter can acquire’, as she pointed out in the entry accompanying her work in the Tate collection.
+Beneath the Radar includes several works by Judy Clark from her Issue series: works that concentrated on the (mostly female) body and its traces.
+Although often labelled exclusively as feminist, Clark\’s works also focused on \’forensic science and the potential for power that residual body matter can acquire\’, as she pointed out in the entry accompanying her work in the Tate collection.
 In her work Bedroom Sites/Dust, Clark formally displays in a grid the circular dust filters she collected over a period of time from a vacuum cleaner used in her bedroom.